 Goals…I love a good, shiny goal.
 When it’s the ‘right goal’, it boosts my spirits, gives me a renewed sense of purpose – and totally energizes me.

 I talk about goals a lot; with my career coaching and leadership coaching clients and in a variety of other contexts.
-For instance, earlier this month, I presented an hour-long webinar on goals to over 50 staff members at UoT where, as an external facilitator, I present a variety of workshops and webinars.
+For instance, earlier this month, I presented an interactive webinar on goals to over 50 staff members at UoT where, as an external facilitator, I present a variety of workshops and webinars.

 Funny timing, you might say, for a talk on goals.
 It’s June (actually, almost July).
 Isn’t that a bit like ‘Christmas in July’?
 While the big push on goals tends to be in the new year (i.e. see this New Year’s iteration of “12 Questions to Look Back and Look Ahead”), truthfully, goals should not have a season.
 The whole business of setting and achieving (meaningful) goals should be a year-round affair.